Title

 The National Bureau of Investigation is reorganized and modernized to enhance its investigative capabilities, establish regional offices, and implement advanced training and technology, ensuring a more effective response to crime and public safety challenges.

-It is the policy of the State to promote and maintain an effective, modern, gender-responsive, competent, and highly trained investigative body that is functionally integrated and national in scope through the enhancement and modernization of the NBI.
+RA 10867 is the “National Bureau of Investigation Reorganization and Modernization Act.”
+Its declared policy is to promote and maintain an effective, modern, gender-responsive, competent, and highly trained investigative body with expanded structure, capability, and manpower, responsive to the demands of the times.

-NBI agents must be Filipino citizens, of good moral character, either members of the Philippine Bar or holders of a baccalaureate degree with a relevant government licensure examination passed, and must have successfully passed competitive mental and physical examinations required by the NBI.
+They must be: (1) citizens of the Philippines; (2) of good moral character; (3) members of the Philippine Bar or holders of a baccalaureate degree who passed the relevant government licensure examination; and (4) have successfully passed the NBI-required competitive mental and physical examinations.

 Analyze Cases Smarter, Faster